 2mm – 30 mm (skived to thickness)

 |Customization options||Width, thicknesses, pressure-sensitive adhesives, MVTR film lamination, die cutting, addition of customer supplied active ingredients|

-Porous foam can be manufactured with a variety of additives and treatments that open the door to many design possibilities for use in your end product.
-Below are some additives and treatments that can be used with the two-step prepolymer process described above:
+Porous foam can be manufactured with a variety of additives and treatments that expand the design possibilities of your product.
+Below are some examples used with our two-step prepolymer process: